 Avoid the crowds at New Zealand’s newest Instagram hot spot

-Looking back, I’m amazed with my sense of direction.
+Looking back, I’m amazed at my sense of direction.
 On possibly the most straightforward hike in all of New Zealand, I somehow managed to choose the route?
 Seriously?

 Unintended ridge traversing